UnitVectorY-Labs/crossfiresync-pubsub/README.md

 # crossfiresync-pubsub

-Example implementation of [crossfiresync](https://github.com/UnitVectorY-Labs/crossfiresync) PubSub consumer
+Reference implementation of a [crossfiresync](https://github.com/UnitVectorY-Labs/crossfiresync) Pub/Sub consumer, featuring Java code and deployment scripts for Cloud Functions.

 The examples in this repository assume 3 regions are used, but this is just for demonstration purposes.
 Any number of regions can be used in practice.